TLS

 Table of contents

-We’ve integrated liboqs into forks of BoringSSL and OpenSSL to provide prototype post-quantum key exchange and authentication and ciphersuites in the TLS protocol.
+We’ve integrated liboqs into forks of BoringSSL and OpenSSL1.1.1 as well as a standalone OQS provider for OpenSSL3 to provide prototype post-quantum key exchange and authentication and ciphersuites in the TLS protocol.
 Researchers looking to try additional post-quantum algorithms can easily add more algorithms that follow the OQS API.
 You can use our modified implementations to prototype quantum-resistant cryptography in applications that rely on OpenSSL (such as Apache httpd, nginx, haproxy, curl, or OpenVPN) or on BoringSSL (such as Chromium).

 An Internet-Draft is available describing how the TLS 1.3 protocol was adapted to include the hybrid PQ key exchange algorithms.